brettz9/asyouwish/README.md

 AsYouWish allows websites to be run as "addons".
+While these "addon" websites do not automatically gain additional privileges, they will be able to request additional privileges upon load and they are loaded in a hidden window immediately upon approval and upon each browser restart.

+This could be used, for example, to add a widget/panel to the add-on bar (or say add to the context menu, etc.) to function similarly to normal addons--except that you never need to zip up your HTML file (though the site can take advantage of HTML5 features for offline caching).

+Currently, "Allow as addon" does not automatically give privileges--though it can request them; it simply means it will be launched in a hidden window on each restart (and when first chosen).

-While these "addon" websites do not automatically gain additional privileges, they will be able to request additional privileges upon load and they are loaded upon browser restart in a hidden window.
-Note that even if a site has only asked for "addon" privileges, one might still consider it as a privacy concern for a site to know when you are loading your browser and may add a performance load.
+Note however that even if a site has only asked for "addon" privileges, one might still consider it as a privacy concern for a site to know when you are loading your browser and may add a performance load.

+Regarding the distinction between an addon and regular privileged site, normally the site will determine which way it will run.
+However, one can install from a local file, for example, and the file could be designed to be usable either as an addon and/or as a regular site, so that choice is made available (e.g., if you only want a global context menu to appear when you are ready to work on such a project, you can bookmark the page without adding the page as an "addon", while other users might wish to always see the functionality upon browser restarts).

 One may use AsYouWish's options (its icon is in the add-on bar) to remove a site from being treated as an add-on, but if you have assigned privileges